SamBillmore/WLLRRosteringApp/README.md

 The outputs are created as .xlsx files with the exception of the individual rosters for each volunteer, which are created as .pdf files.

-The code can be run directly from the terminal or it can be packaged into a .exe and run independently (which is how it is currently being used by the roster clerk).
+The app can be run directly from the terminal or it can be packaged into a .exe and run independently (which is how it is currently being used by the roster clerk).

-To run the program from the terminal, navigate to the directory you have saved the files and run: `python Roster_app.py`
+To run the app from the terminal, navigate to the directory you have saved the files and run: `python src/rostering_app.py`

 To package the code into a .exe using pyinstaller (https://www.pyinstaller.org/) first pip install pyinstaller.
-Then run: `pyinstaller -w -F -i Roster_app_icon.ico Roster_app.spec Roster_app.py`
+Then run: `pyinstaller -w -F -i Roster_app_icon.ico Roster_app.spec Roster_app.py`.
+Note: this may currently be broken due to refactoring.

 NB: the code has only been used and tested on the Windows 10 operating system.

 ### Code used

-This program is written in Python 3.6.3, with the user interface developed in tkinter.
+This program is written in Python 3.8, with the user interface developed in tkinter.

-The program uses the following packages:
-- pandas version 0.22.0
-- numpy version 1.13.3
-- matplotlib version 2.1.1
-- pywin32 (for win32com) version 227
-- tkinter (part of Python standard library)
-- os (part of Python standard library)
-- sys (part of Python standard library)